txt/ase23/README.md

 Its all about choice
 - Choice and power
-- and tools to better support those choices
+- and tools to better support better choices

 |                                     Freeman Dyson                                     |                                                Kimberlé Crenshaw [^crenshaw] [^coaston]                                                 |                        Pablo Picasso                         |                            Susan Sontag                            |
 |:-------------------------------------------------------------------------------------:|:---------------------------------------------------------------------------------------------------------------------------------------:|:------------------------------------------------------------:|:------------------------------------------------------------------:|